Save money on your car insurance

 Some petrol companies also market a top-of-the-range fuel with a RON of 102.

-According to the petrolprices.com, the average price of a litre of unleaded petrol is currently 103.49p per litre, with super unleaded costing over 11p more at 114.05p per litre.
+According to petrolprices.com, the typical price of a litre of unleaded petrol is currently around £1.28 per litre, with super unleaded costing around £1.35 per litre.

-Diesel drivers can expect to pay £104.01 per litre of standard fuel, and £116.94 per litre of premium.
-And petrol users should be aware that standard unleaded is often marketed as “premium”, which could lead to some confusion.
+Diesel drivers can expect to pay £1.32 per litre of standard fuel, and £1.40 per litre of premium.

-The higher octane rating of super or premium unleaded petrol should make it burn more efficiently, thus delivering more power for less fuel burned.
+The higher octane rating of super or premium unleaded fuel should make it work more efficiently, thus delivering more power for less fuel burned.

-But while some drivers report noticing a small increase in the numbers of miles they could do before refilling the tank when using super unleaded petrol, others find that there is very little difference.
-It seems to depend on a range of factors such as how you drive and what type of car you have.
+But while some drivers report noticing a small increase in the numbers of miles they can do before refilling the tank when using premium fuel, others find that there is very little or no difference.
+It seems to depend on a range of factors such as how and where you drive and what type of car you have.

-The best way to discover if premium unleaded petrol can help to reduce your fuel consumption is therefore to fill up with it, say, three times and see if you notice any difference.
+The best way to discover if premium fuel can help to reduce your consumption is therefore to fill up with it, say, three times and see if you notice any difference.

-If not, you’re probably better off sticking with regular petrol – especially if saving money is your main aim.
+If not, you’re probably better off sticking with regular fuel – especially if saving money is your main aim.

-As with consumption, the increase in performance you can expect with super unleaded petrol will depend on the car you have, the way you drive it and what sort of journeys you go on.
+As with consumption, the increase in performance you can expect with super or premium fuel will depend on the car you have, the way you drive it and what sort of journeys you go on.

-Higher-octane fuels suit high-performance engines where pressures and temperatures are greater and it can therefore be used to up the amount of available horsepower and improve performance – if your car’s engine is built with performance in mind.
+Higher-octane fuels suit high-performance engines where pressures and temperatures are greater and it can therefore be used to boost the amount of available horsepower and improve performance.

 Regular engines, on the other hand, do not come with the same compression ratios and engine temperatures as turbocharged and supercharged engines, meaning they get a lot less out of the high-octane characteristics of these fuels.

-Generally speaking, owners of higher-performance cars will get the most out of premium petrol as a result – especially if they are often driven hard on open roads.
+Generally speaking, owners of higher-performance cars will get the most out of premium fuel as a result – especially if they are often driven hard on open roads.

 But drivers of vehicles with smaller engines that are used for little more than local errands and the weekly shop are unlikely to see any significant benefit.